-As your baby grows their tastes and nutritional needs will develop.
-Introducing solids into your baby’s diet can be an adventure and needn’t be a stressful chore.
-Begin with soft foods such as rice cereal and graduate to nourishing foods such as softened fruit and mashed vegetables.
-As your baby gets older still, you can incorporate textured foods with a wider variety of flavours.
+As your baby grows their tastes and nutritional needs will change.
+Introducing solids into your baby’s diet should be an adventure and needn’t be a stressful chore.
+You can start with soft foods such as rice cereal and then graduate to nourishing foods such as soft fruits and mashed vegetables.
+As your baby gets older, you can incorporate textured foods with a wider variety of flavours.

 How often should I introduce a new food?

-Following the introduction of one new food, it is best to leave around five days to a week before introducing another as you don’t want to overwhelm their system and it will also allow you to assess the effect of each new food or any problems which may result.
+Following the introduction of one new food, it is best to leave around five days to a week before introducing another.
+You don’t want to overwhelm your baby’s system.
+In addition, introducing new foods one at a time will also allow you to assess the effect of each new food for any problems each may cause.

 Baby’s Iron Requirements

 A baby is born with enough iron to last them until they are 4-6 month old.
 After this it is important to feed them solids that are rich in iron.
 Iron is integral to baby’s brain development and the formation of haemoglobin.
 Haemoglobin helps the oxygenation of the blood.

 In order to receive the correct intake of iron, the average toddler needs to consume the amount that is equivalent to 85g of meat or other food stuff which are rich in iron.
 It may come as a surprise to discover that a toddler requires around five times more iron than a fully grown person.